YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Planning card showing that fine hair transplant coverage depends on shaft caliber hairs per graft scalp contrast curl and area size

-Some patients with delicate hair shafts do need more grafts than thicker-haired patients to create a similar impression.
+Some patients with delicate hair shafts do need more grafts than patients with thicker hair patients to create a similar impression.
 But there is a limit.
 The scalp, blood supply, donor area, and future need for grafts all matter.

 A clinic can easily use hair caliber as a reason to sell an aggressive number.
 That may sound helpful at first, but it can be dangerous if the donor area is not strong enough.
 A big number is not a solution if it creates donor depletion or spreads the grafts too thin across too many zones.

-Two consultations can give different recommendations for this reason.
+Two consultations can give different recommendations because they may be protecting different priorities.
 One clinic may quote a large number because it is trying to cover everything.
-Another may recommend a smaller, more controlled plan because it is prioritizing the frontal frame and preserving options. this helps explain why why hair transplant graft numbers differ.
+Another may recommend a smaller, more controlled plan because it is prioritizing the frontal frame and preserving options.
+That difference helps explain why hair transplant graft numbers differ.

-When I calculate grafts for thin-caliber hair, I am not trying to win a number contest.
+When I calculate grafts for fine caliber hair, I am not trying to win a number contest.
 I am deciding how many grafts can be used safely and where they will create the most visible benefit.

 A density number, even one that sounds reassuring such as 45 grafts per cm2, does not mean the same thing in every scalp.
 Fine straight hair, strong contrast, and a larger recipient area can still look lighter than thicker or wavier hair at the same graft density.